pakitometal/gnuplot-php/README.md

-# gnuplot-php
+# gnuplotPHP
-A GNUPlot wrapper for PHP
+A gnuplot wrapper for PHP